ankushkumar74/message-encoding-and-decoding-app-with-Python-tkinter-GUI/README.md

 ## Room for Improvement

 To do:
-- Option that allows to directly send encrypted message to someone's mail, option to log in to our mail and to specify receiver's mail
+- Option that allows to directly send encrypted message to someone's mail, option to log in to your mail and to specify receiver's mail

 ## Contact